Open Access in Palgrave Macmillan journals

 Help in identifying funding for APCs

-To find out about sources of funding for APCs, visit our open research funding support service.
+To find out about sources of funding for APCs, visit our open research funding support service on the website of our parent publisher, Springer Nature.

 Site licence price adjustments for hybrid journals